CACI-International/ergo/ergo/README.md

 ## Development Notes

 ### TODO
-* Self-documentation.
-Accessed and printed directly while evaluating scripts and/or accessed with a `--doc` command-line argument.
-Add a way to attach documentation (or other metadata?) to arbitrary types in scripts.
 * Display more detailed error information at exit?
 * Add a message/signal handler to exit gracefully.
   * This has been added but child programs still capture the signal, need to